Tailwind: A Practical Framework for Query Accelerators: Introduction

-\sparagraph{Challenges.} While simple to use, realizing \thesystem{} presents a significant design challenge: we need a generic way to (\textbf{C1}) let users express their accelerator's semantics, (\textbf{C2}) interface with their implementation, and to (\textbf{C3}) automatically model their performance to know when an accelerator should be used.
-For example, in our domain negation accelerator, users need a simple but precise way to describe the specific ``filtered aggregation'' pattern, their implementation needs to know what predicate to negate and what aggregates to pre-compute, and \thesystem{} needs to understand how these pieces influence the accelerator's performance.
+\sparagraph{Challenges.} While simple to use, realizing \thesystem{} presents a significant design challenge.
+We need a generic way to (\textbf{C1})~let accelerator builders describe which logical plan fragments their accelerator can correctly replace, (\textbf{C2})~expose query-specific information needed by the accelerator implementation, and (\textbf{C3})~automatically model the accelerator's performance to know when to use it.
+For example, for domain negation, builders need a simple but precise way to describe the ``filtered aggregation'' pattern, the implementation needs to know what predicate to negate and what aggregates to pre-compute, and \thesystem{} needs to learn how these pieces influence the accelerator's performance.

-\sparagraph{Key component: Abstract logical plans (\alps{}).} To determine if a query accelerator can be used (C1), a na\"ive approach is to use view rewriting~\cite{mvopt, mvopt-survey}; but it is insufficient, as an accelerator may need to match a dynamically sized fragment, like a left-deep chain of joins.
-At the other extreme, freeform matching code is too unstructured and cumbersome to write; it provides no consistent way to extract an accelerator's parameters (e.g., the predicate to negate) and is also not easily featurized for performance modeling (C3).
+\sparagraph{Key component: Abstract logical plans (\alps{}).} To check if an accelerator can be used on a query (\textbf{C1}), a na\"ive approach is to try defining its applicability using a view and rely on view matching algorithms~\cite{mvopt, mvopt-survey}.
+But views are insufficient because they express a single concrete logical plan whereas an accelerator might support a variable-sized sub-plan (e.g., a left-deep join chain).
+On the other hand, requiring builders to write all of the code that checks if their accelerator is usable on a given query is also undesirable.
+This is because custom code provides no common structure for extracting an accelerator's parameters (e.g., the predicate to negate) (\textbf{C2}) and is hard to featurize for performance modeling (\textbf{C3}).